Skip to main content

 Can a Hong Kong MNE entity still claim offshore income exemption after the 2023 FSIE reforms?

 The rate depends on whether the Hong Kong payer has ever owned the intellectual property and whether the recipient is an associate.
-For an unrelated non-resident corporation, only 30% of the gross royalty is treated as assessable profit, resulting in an effective withholding rate of 4.95% (30% x 16.5%).
-However, if the Hong Kong payer has at any time wholly or partly owned the IP and the non-resident recipient is an associate, 100% of the royalty is deemed assessable profit — raising the effective rate to 16.5% on the full gross amount.
+For an unrelated non-resident corporation, only 30% of the gross royalty is treated as assessable profit, giving an effective withholding rate of 4.95% (30% × 16.5%).
+If the Hong Kong payer has at any time wholly or partly owned the IP and the non-resident recipient is an associate, 100% of the royalty is deemed assessable profit — raising the effective rate to 16.5% on the full gross amount.
 The payer must remit the withheld tax to the IRD within one month using Form BIR54; missing this deadline triggers an automatic 5% surcharge.
-[4]
+[1] [2]

 When must an employer enroll a foreign employee in Hong Kong's MPF scheme if their visa is extended beyond 13 months?